-On the bright side, I found out that I've lost 30 pounds since quarantine started, so that's dope.
+On the bright side, I found out that I've lost thirty pounds since quarantine started, so that's dope.

-December 4th, 2020
+December 4, 2020

-End of finals week for fall semester at Miami
+End of finals week for Fall semester

 I finished my finals week from hell.
 I'd say I'm bummed that all my classes are online again next semester, but at this point, I'm honestly not sure I remember how to be an in-person student.